OliPerkins1987/AnthroFireDB/Paper/DAFI-Paper.md

-Furthermore, we were able to define an AFR for only 1605 of the 1809 case studies (Pre-industrial 261, Transition 850, Industrial 300, Post-industrial 194).
+Furthermore, we were able to define an AFR for only 1605 of the 1809 case studies (Pre-industrial 261, Transition 850, Industrial 300, Post-industrial 194) as land use information is not always provided or available.
 The incompleteness of the database means that the number of values used in analyses below varies depending on which aspects of anthropogenic fire are being examined.

 ``` r
 afrsrc <- merge(record_info, land_use, by.x= 'Case.Study.ID', by.y = 'Case Study ID')